soulsam480/headliner/README.md

 # Headliner :newspaper:
-A progressive web app(PWA) which fetches news from an news API.
+A progressive web app(PWA) which fetches news from a news API.
 [Visit Headliner](https://soulsam480.github.io/headliner)
-## Infiliner
+## Infiliner :rocket:
-infiliner is a rss :rss: news aggregator which collects and shows rss news articles from various news providers.
+infiliner is a rss news aggregator which collects and shows rss news articles from various news providers.
+It is inside the same Web app as Headliner.
 [Visit Infiliner](https://soulsam480.github.io/infiliner)
 ### How it's done ?
+#### Headliner>
 It uses the javascript **fetch()** API to get information from an API endpoint.
 It makes async request instead of using the traditional XMLHttp request.
 The information from the api gets transformed into a **json** object.
 As the news articles come as a js array its easy to map them to html elements uding js array method **map()**.
 ```
 fetch(url)